 - This phrase “the Lord’s Christ” is nonsensical, with “the Lord” referring to Yahweh and “Christ” referencing the Messiah.

-When Simeon beheld “the Holy Child,” who was his Messiah, he saw Yahweh the Father manifest as the Son.
+When Simeon beheld “the Holy Child,” his Messiah, he saw Yahweh the Father, who was manifest in the flesh.

 Yahweh does not present a Messiah to the world; He is the Messiah.